CraftySalamander/RTS_Overlay/Readme.md

 Finally, if none of these tips solve the issue, you can add an issue on GitHub (https://github.com/CraftySalamander/RTS_Overlay/issues) describing your problem (the more details, the better).
 Always mention the version number (located in *version.json* at the root of the folder).

+On Linux, if the overlay does not stay on top of other applications, use `Alt+Space` to bring out the titlebar menu for non-GTK applications in Gnome, then just press "Always on top".
+It was successfully tested on Linux with X11.